devacius/system-design-primer/README.md

 ### Relational database management system (RDBMS)

-A relational database like SQL is a collection of data items organized in tables.
+A relational database like MySQL is a collection of data items organized in tables.

 **ACID** is a set of properties of relational database [transactions](https://en.wikipedia.org/wiki/Database_transaction).